ibm-cloud-architecture/refarch-eda/docs/methodology/readme.md

  * Add questions when some parts are unclear
  * Document assumptions
- * Rephrase event with past tense if needed
+ * Rephrase each event description with past tense if needed
- * Focus on happy path, the things going on, on regular time
+ * Focus on the mainline "happy" path avoing getting bogged down in details of exceptions and error handling
  * Add pivotal events
  * Add swim lanes

-Here is an example of ordered domain events with pivotal event and swim lanes:
+Below is an example of ordered domain events with pivotal event and swim lanes.
+This example comes from the Container Shipping example of an event Storming session and is discussed in more detail in [Container Shipment Analysis example](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/analysis/readme.md) .

  ![](evt-timeline.png)

-* **Step 3: Commands:** address the why did event happen.
+* **Step 3: Commands:** address why did this event?
 The focus is moving to the cause and effect sequence.
-Command is what people do in the domain to create event.
+A Command is what some persona  in the domain did to create the event.

 * **Step 4: Aggregates**: Aggregates represent business concept with local responsibility and grouping events and commands.
 Most likely aggregates become micro service boundaries.